ejensen141/terminalTools/Readme.md

 ## Web

-TO USE YOU MUST HAVE chromium installed....

-these are simple calls to the chromium app to display information

 web <homepage>  will take you to whatever is set as homepage in the script... you can change it to whatever you would like